"But what consumers need to realize is there's always a cost of credit."

 "Sometimes, you'll get special offers that waive the fee and offer a special interest rate," Sherry says.

-Should you ever use them?
+Should you ever use a convenience check?

 A convenience check with a low promotional interest rate could be used to pay off a balance on another credit card with a much higher interest rate.